ADD CONDITION

 If you are using cough drops or topical pain relief products, be aware of the following potential side effects and warnings:

 • Cough Drops: If you experience a severe sore throat that lasts more than 2 days, or if it is accompanied by fever, headache, rash, swelling, nausea, or vomiting, consult a doctor promptly.
 These symptoms may indicate a serious condition.
 Additionally, if your cough persists for more than 7 days or is accompanied by fever or rash, seek medical advice.
-Sore mouth symptoms should improve within 7 days; if not, see a dentist or doctor.
+Sore mouth symptoms should improve within 7 days; if not, consult a dentist or doctor.

 Warnings and Precautions